Xeks4237/NV-GOD/README.md

   mv ~/.local/share/nvim/ ~/.local/share/nvim-backup/
   ```

-For Installation of NV-GOD, You need to choose a correct NV-GOD-Starter for your needs, with type of a default setup, minimalistic with only essentials, full featured IDE instalation, or a setup to start from scratch with only configs
+For Installation of NV-GOD, You need to choose a correct NV-GOD-Starter for your needs, with type of a default setup, minimalistic with only essentials, full featured IDE installation, or a setup to start from scratch with only configs

 - IDE setup (work in progress)
 - Minimal setup (work in progress)